 When you stop and think about it, the contrast between the structure of the school year and the liberation of summer is profound.
 During the school year, students are asked to sustain attention for long periods of time, to read critically, to write reflectively, to problem solve, and to synthesize information.
-The summer is typically the yin to this school year yang.
+The summer is typically the yin to the school year yang.

 But a balance can be achieved to keep those learning muscles strong while still allowing for some rest and recovery.
 We view learning as a marathon, not a sprint, and the current school year schedule makes that tricky.
 With proper planning and collaboration, parents can help their children to maintain a successful position without creating a household battle.